bdurand/ultra_settings/README.md

 2. Runtime settings (i.e. settings updatable from within the running application)
 3. YAML configuration files

 Settings at a higher level will override those set at a lower level.
 So, for instance, you can override values set in a YAML file with either environment variables or runtime settings.

-Your application code, however, does not need to concern itself how a setting value is being loaded and from what source.
+Your application code, however, does not need to concern itself with how a setting value is being loaded or from what source.
+It can just reference configuration settings using plain old Ruby objects and methods.

-Settings are also type casted so you can always be assured that values are returned as a predetermined class and your application does not need to worry about type coercion.
+Settings are also type cast so you can always be assured that values are returned as a predetermined class and your application does not need to worry about type coercion.
 The supported types are:

 - 'String'
 - 'Integer'